fogfish/fogfish.github.io/tech/languages/go.md

 [Iterating Over Slices In Go](https://www.ardanlabs.com/blog/2013/09/iterating-over-slices-in-go.html) In Go everything is pass by value.
 We can pass by value the address of an object or pass by value a copy of an object.
 That includes function parameters, return values and when iterating over a slice, map or channel.

+[A Survey of Iterator (or Generator) Patterns in golang](https://ewencp.org/blog/golang-iterators/) what the canonical iterator pattern in Go is: what’s the interface and the implementation?
+The post covers the basic options for a forward-only iterator (which admittedly simplifies the problem, mainly focusing on implementation rather than the appropriate interface, but this is also the most common type of iterator we need).

 ## Type System